- Compliance Training (Mandatory)

 Note: “the employer reserves the right to amend from time to time, and in accordance with legislative requirements, the […] list of compliance training modules.
 The union will receive written notification of such amendments at least six (6) weeks prior to their implementation” (14.01).
 This means that you can expect the suite of compliance training modules to grow over time, with all Carleton employees being responsible for making sure they are in full compliance.

-To access pedagogical training, log in to Carleton Central, scroll to the TA Management section and click “TA Training.”
+For more information on dates/times and other topics, and to access pedagogical training, log in to Carleton Central, scroll to the TA Management section and click “TA Training” in September.
 For additional training options please visit or the Graduate Professional Development event calendar.
 For access to previously recorded workshop sessions, please visit the TA Central Hub.

 Deadlines and Compensation